-Boredom-buster ideas to keep kids entertained on board for foul weather days on the boat
+Boredom-buster ideas and activities to keep kids entertained on board when you have a rainy boat day

 We are weekend boaters and there is nothing worse than waking up on a Saturday morning to the pitter-patter of rain falling down on the boat.
 Other times that unexpected afternoon rain shower can put a halt to our boating activities.
 It can be a total bummer for kids.